kubernetes/kops/docs/networking/cilium.md

 #### Enabling Encryption in Cilium
 {{ kops_feature_table(kops_added_default='1.19', k8s_min='1.17') }}

-As of Kops 1.19, it is possible to enable encryption for Cilium agent.
+As of kOps 1.19, it is possible to enable encryption for Cilium agent.
 In order to enable encryption, you must first generate the pre-shared key using this command:
 ```bash
 cat <<EOF | kops create secret ciliumpassword -f -
 keys: $(echo "3 rfc4106(gcm(aes)) $(echo $(dd if=/dev/urandom count=20 bs=1 2> /dev/null| xxd -p -c 64)) 128")
 EOF
 ```
-The above command will create a dedicated secret for cilium and store it in the Kops secret store.
+The above command will create a dedicated secret for cilium and store it in the kOps secret store.
 Once the secret has been created, encryption can be enabled by setting `enableEncryption` option in `spec.networking.cilium` to `true`:
 ```yaml
   networking: